Those Who Survived The Boss From Hell

 Thirdly, take nothing he says to you as real or true.
 He berates you because he is a psychopath and this makes him feel better.

-Considering all of his diatribes as time fillers.
+Fourthly, take his diatribes as time fillers.

 If he shouts at you for five minutes, that is five minutes you don't work.